astoadhi/Database-for-eLibraries-Application/README.md

 # Implementing the Database

-After creating the ERD, implement the ERD results into the database using PostgreSQL and Data Definition Language (DDL). this [file](https://github.com/astoadhi/Digital-database-for-library/blob/main/postgreSQL/DDL.sql) is the syntax for this project
+After creating the ERD, implement the ERD results into the database using PostgreSQL and Data Definition Language (DDL).
+This [FILE](https://github.com/astoadhi/Digital-database-for-library/blob/main/postgreSQL/DDL.sql) is the syntax for this project